tevtonez/my_training_tasks/README.md

 Update the code from TASK 14 so user would be able to add new pair 'Name' : 'birthday date' and add it to existing JSON file.

-Bonus for adding new pair without reading the file!
+Bonus for adding new pair without loading full JSON file!

 ### Who do I talk to? ###